 What is an apprenticeship?

 The government defines apprenticeships as a job with training.
 They incorporate skills development, technical knowledge and practical experience through a work-based training programme.
 Apprenticeships are available to anyone over the age of 16 and enable learners to demonstrate competencies while gaining a recognised qualification.
-In a change to previous rules, individuals can undertake an apprenticeship at any level (this could be higher, equal or lower to a qualification they already hold), if it allows them to acquire substantive new skills.
+Individuals can undertake an apprenticeship at any level (this could be higher, equal or lower to a qualification they already hold), if it allows them to acquire substantive new skills.

 Employment is a fundamental part of an apprenticeship and an apprentice must be employed in a job role with a productive purpose.
 In addition, the minimum duration for an apprenticeship is 12 months and the apprentice must spend at least 20 per cent of their time on off-the-job training.
 (For some roles such as nursing, the requirement may be more).
 Apprentices must be paid for time spent training or studying for the relevant qualification, whether this is while at work, attending college or a training organisation.